Farheen-13/snakegame/README.md

-# Snake Game
+#  Snake Game in Java

-A Java-based version of the classic Snake Game built using `Swing` and `AWT`.
-This fun and interactive game enhances your understanding of 2D graphics, event-driven programming, and object-oriented concepts in Java.
+This is a simple implementation of the classic **Snake Game** using **Java Swing**.
+It’s a console-free, GUI-based game where the snake moves and grows as it eats food, with collision detection and a score system.

 ##  Features

-- Classic snake gameplay with scoring
-- Increasing speed as the snake grows
-- Keyboard controls for movement
+- Smooth snake movement using arrow keys
+- Randomly spawning food (apples)
+- Collision detection (walls & self)
+- Real-time score display
-- Game over detection and restart option
+- Game Over screen

+## Technologies Used

-- Built with Java AWT & Swing GUI
+- Java

-##  Requirements

-- Java JDK 8 or above
+- Java Swing (GUI)
-- Any Java IDE (e.g., IntelliJ IDEA, Eclipse, or VS Code)
+- Timer, Random, and KeyListeners